filippoxausa/star-tracker/README.md

 The script identifies contours in the cleaned binary images.
 For every detected star:
 - A **Bounding Box** `(x1, y1, x2, y2)` is calculated.
 - The **Centroid** (center of mass) is computed using image moments.
-All bounding box coordinates for a frame are written to `bounding_boxes.txt` on a single line (format: `x1 y1 x2 y2 ...`).
+All bounding box coordinates for a frame are written to `result/bounding_boxes.txt` on a single line (format: `x1 y1 x2 y2 ...`).

 ### 4. Motion Tracking
 Finally, the script compares the positions of star centroids between Frame `t` and Frame `t+1`.
 By matching stars based on proximity, it calculates the average displacement `(Δx, Δy)` of the star field.
-This vector represents the satellite's motion relative to the stars and is logged to `motion_log.txt`.
+This vector represents the satellite's motion relative to the stars and is logged to `result/motion_log.txt`.

 ---